In this section

 Examples

--- Function of connection scanning written by the user
+-- Connection scanning function written by the user

 function intercept_hook(ctx)